OpenDSA/OpenDSA-DevStack/README.md

       </code>
     </pre>

-  - Here are the steps you need to follow every time you want to perform a production deployment:
+Here are the steps that you need to follow every time you want to perform a production deployment:

     <pre>
       <code>
-    $ cd OpenDSA-DevStack
+    <b>Change directory to OpenDSA-DevStack</b>
     $ vagrant up
     $ vagrant ssh
     $ cd /vagrant/OpenDSA-LTI